Games characterizing certain families of functions: Game characterization of measurable functions

-\begin{theorem} The game $c$-$G''_f$ is determined, and \begin{itemize} \item Player I has a winning strategy in $c$-$G''_f$ if and only if $f$ is not Baire measurable. \item Player II has a winning strategy in $c$-$G''_f$ if and only if $f$ is Baire measurable. \end{itemize} \end{theorem} \begin{proof} As usual, we should prove two implication: \begin{enumerate}[(i)] \item if $f$ is Baire measurable then Player II has a winning strategy in the game $c$-$G''_f$; \item if $f$ is not Baire measurable then Player I has a winning strategy in $c$-$G''_f$. \end{enumerate}
+\begin{theorem} Let $X$ be a Polish space, $Y$ be a separable metric space, and $f\colon X\to Y$ be a function.
+Then the game $G^\Baire_f$ is determined, and \begin{itemize} \item Player I has a winning strategy in $G^\Baire_f$ if and only if $f$ is not Baire measurable; \item Player II has a winning strategy in $G^\Baire_f$ if and only if $f$ is Baire measurable. \end{itemize} \end{theorem} \begin{proof} We apply Lemma~\ref{lem}, thus we have to prove two implications: \begin{enumerate}[(i)] \item if $f$ is Baire measurable then Player II has a winning strategy in the game $G^\Baire_f$; \item if $f$ is not Baire measurable then Player I has a winning strategy in $G^\Baire_f$. \end{enumerate}